- Academic Definitions

 - Graduate Level Common Course Numbers and Descriptions

-Before the opening of each term, a Schedule of Courses is posted to http://courses.wvu.edu/ announcing the courses that will be offered by the colleges and schools of WVU.
+Before the opening of each term, a Schedule of Courses is posted announcing the courses that will be offered by the colleges and schools of WVU.

-Courses 1–99 Developmental and community college certificate courses (does not require WVU Faculty Senate approval) and undergraduate professional development courses (courses that are designed for professional development and require students to possess a high school diploma but the course would not count toward graduation).
+Courses 1–99 Developmental and community college certificate courses (does not require WVU Faculty Senate approval) and undergraduate professional development courses (courses that are designed for professional development and require students to possess a high school diploma.
+These courses do not count toward graduation).

-Courses 100 Freshman/Lower Division: Intended primarily for freshmen, although upper-division students may take them if needed to complete degree requirements.
+Courses 100 Freshmen/Underclassmen: Intended primarily for freshmen, although upper-division students may take them if needed to complete degree requirements.

-Courses 200 Sophomore/Lower Division: Intended primarily for sophomores.
+Courses 200 Sophomores/Underclassmen: Intended primarily for sophomores.
 These courses may have 100 or 200-level prerequisites.

-Courses 300 Juniors/Upper Division: Intended primarily for juniors.
+Courses 300 Juniors/Upperclassmen: Intended primarily for juniors.
 These courses may have extensive prerequisites or be limited to specific majors.

-Courses 400 Seniors/Upper Division: Intended primarily for seniors and selected graduate students.
-These courses are typically limited to advanced undergraduates within a particular major or degree program and selected graduate students.
+Courses 400 Seniors/Upperclassmen: Intended primarily for seniors and graduate students.
+These courses are typically limited to advanced undergraduate students and graduate students within a particular major or degree program.

-Courses 500 Undergraduate Seniors Division and Master’s Level: Courses intended for advanced undergraduate and graduate students.
-Undergraduates in any class carrying a 500-level course number must receive approval.
+Courses 500 Undergraduate Seniors and Master’s Level: Courses intended for advanced undergraduate students and graduate students.
+Undergraduate students must receive approval to enroll in 500-level courses.